lairdkruger/Void/README.md

 - be sure to refresh the page sometimes (this is not needed if the music is normalised)

 Controls (key press):
-- double click for full screen mode
+- double click for full screen mode (this is a bit broken for now)
 - 7: 1 line of symmetry
 - 8: 2 lines of symmetry
 - 9: 4 lines of symmetry